|Land of the Covenant|

-Imagine two nations, conjoined in peace; two peoples, bound by blood to Holy Jerusalem (Yerushalayim haKodesh/Ursalim al-Quds), the place so revered by their common patriarch, Abraham (Avraham/Ibrahim).
+Imagine two nations conjoined in peace, two peoples bound by blood to Holy Jerusalem (Yerushalayim haKodesh / Urusalim al-Quds), the place so revered by their common patriarch, Abraham (Avraham / Ibrahim).

-It was on the Holy Mount (Har haBayith/Haram al-Sharif), in Jerusalem, that an angel stayed Abraham’s hand, as G‑d dramatically (and forever) repudiated ritual human sacrifice – a terrible test of one man’s utter devotion to G‑d and a stirring, implied decree to guard against the senseless forfeiture of life.
+On the Holy Mount of Jerusalem (Har haBayith / Haram al-Sharif) an angel stayed Abraham’s hand, as G‑d dramatically (and forever) repudiated ritual human sacrifice – a terrible test of one man’s utter devotion to G‑d and a stirring, implied decree to guard against the senseless forfeiture of life.

-Isaac’s son, Jacob (Ya’acov/Yacoub), also known as Israel, would father twelve tribes (B’nai Yisrael/Bani Israil) and become namesake to both an ancient and a modern Jewish state.
-The destiny of Ishmael (though a Jew by patrimony and rite) would carry him South, to sire the twelve tribes of Arabia.
+The destiny of Ishmael would carry him South, to sire the twelve tribes of Arabia.
+Isaac’s son, Jacob (Ya’acov / Yacoub), also known as Israel, would father twelve tribes (B’nai Yisrael / Bani Israil) and become namesake to both an ancient and a modern Jewish state.

 II.
 States in the Balance

-There should be established in the State of Israel (Medinat Yisrael) and in the new Arab State, a special permanent resident class, endowed of special rights that are irrevocable but renounceable and non-inheritable, such that…
+There shall be established in the State of Israel (Medinat Yisrael) and in the new Arab State, a special permanent resident class, endowed of special rights which are irrevocable but renounceable and non-heritable, such that…